Yandex Cloud

 ERROR: cannot execute INSERT in a read-only transaction

-Such errors can occur after master failover if you connected to a read-only replica.
+Such errors may occur after master failover when you are connected to a read-only replica.

 • Connect to the cluster using a special FQDN that always points to the current master.